-  A report by the International Union for Conservation of Nature (IUCN) found that boycotting palm oil would result in "displacing, rather than halting" global biodiversity loss," as it would lead to an increase in the production of other oil crops that require far more land.
+A report released in June, 2018 by the International Union for Conservation of Nature (IUCN) found that boycotting palm oil would result in "displacing, rather than halting" global biodiversity loss," as it would lead to an increase in the production of other oil crops that require far more land.

 Oil palms are very productive crops, have the highest yield per hectare (1 hectare equals about 2.5 acres), and can produce up to 10 times more oil per acre than other oil crops.

 Boycotting palm oil will only create a demand for another oil crop to take its place, with even greater consequences.
 If palm oil plantations are forced to close, owners are likely to clear more rainforests in order to plant other crops that require much more space.